MWS STAFF

 Growing up in a family that didn’t sit still, I had the pleasure of getting outside from a young age.
 Whether through a road trip across the West or just a good night in the woods, I have grown to love being outside and exploring our wild spaces.
 I moved to Montana 10 years ago and have come to love just about everything this beautiful state has to offer.
 Through backpacking, rafting, and climbing, I have slowly tried to find my way into all of the beautiful nooks and crannies that the big sky has to offer.
 My years as a raft guide, snowboard instructor, and recreationist have brought me so much joy helping people explore the outdoors.
 The opportunity to bring anyone and everyone into our natural world is second to none.
 Helping folks to find places they can connect to and continue to explore continues to get me stoked on outdoor education and empowering others outdoors.

-Alex Fluegel, Returner
+Alex Kendrick, Returner

 My first memories of the outdoors were always here in Montana.
 Spending my summers wandering through the Madisons & fishing along the Madison River gave me a deep love for the Northern Rockies.
 As a teen and young adult, I climbed, skied, rafted, and mountaineered through as much of the western United States as possible.
 I am goal oriented, determined, never able to sit still, and a diehard advocate for pushing my comfort zone.
 So, whether it is summiting cascade volcanoes, climbing multi-pitch routes, or whitewater kayaking, I always put my entire heart & soul into every adventure.
 While in college I studied Outdoor Leadership, and spent years being a raft guide and ski instructor.
 These endeavors have given me unforgettable experiences, memories, and a passion for teaching in the outdoors.
 Aside from playing outside, I also have a deep love for knitting, sourdough bread, bird watching, Nintendo, and hosting a girls night in.